How to register notifiable work

 - installation of a temperature control device (category 5)

 A public sector entity includes:

 - an agency, authority, commission, corporation, instrumentality, office or other entity established under an Act for a public or State purpose

 - a rail government entity

-- work being done for or by a public sector entity
+- where work is carried out for or by a public sector entity

 - the licensed contractor supervising the carrying out of, or directing another person to carry out the work, whether or not the contractor is also a licensee for the work

-- the person who supervises the carrying out of or directs another person to carry out the work
+- the person who supervises the carrying out of or directs another person to carry out the work; or

 - the licensee who carries out the work.

-If there are multiple licensees, one licensee (as the responsible person for the work) registers the notifiable work (Form 4/4a) on behalf of the other licensees.
+If there are multiple licensees, one licensee (as a responsible person for the work) registers the Form 4/4a on behalf of the other licensees.
 You can list as many people as necessary in the 'licensed person who did the work' section, so the details of all licensees involved are recorded.